 Marketing has always been about emphasising how your brand can help people become more successful and enhance their life.
 But, while the old school focus has been on making a sale, content marketing emphasises building relationships by adding value and delivering a satisfying customer experience long before the sales stage.

-Identify the problems and challenges faced by your audience: what do they feel is holding them back from achieving success, or stopping them from reaching their goal?
-Identify how to provide them with information that offers a solution or a means of improving their circumstances, and you’ve unlocked the basis of your strategy.
+Consider the problems and challenges faced by your audience: what do they feel is holding them back from achieving success, or stopping them from reaching their goal?
+Then identify how you can provide them with information that offers a solution or a means of improving their circumstances, and you’ve unlocked the basis of your strategy.

 The content marketing sweet spot